 Why did Kylie Minogue pull out of headlining Glastonbury in 2005?

-Kylie Minogue played the coveted Sunday Legends tea time slot at Glastonbury 2019, which has previously featured world-famous stars including Lionel Ritchie, Dolly Parton and Barry Gibb.
+Kylie Minogue played the Sunday Legends set at Glastonbury 2019, joining the list of world-famous stars to take up the coveted slot including Lionel Ritchie, Dolly Parton and Barry Gibb.

-Kylie previously revealed she was "anxious" about the upcoming slot, and it's no surprise as the performance will be a particularly poignant one for the 51-year-old Aussie star, who was supposed to play the festival back in 2005.
+The slot was particularly poignant or the 51-year-old Aussie star, who was supposed to play the festival back in 2005.

 Find out why she was forced to cancel her slot here...